Randal's Monday: Reception

 PC Gamer wrote "Randal's Monday gets it painfully wrong, mistaking convoluted and crazy for funny and logical to the point of being tedious and infuriating to play even with an in-game walk-through for when you've had enough."
-Meanwhile, IGN said "Randal’s Monday has a clever premise that deserves better treatment than it does in this crude, baffling adventure".
+IGN said "Randal’s Monday has a clever premise that deserves better treatment than it does in this crude, baffling adventure".
 GameSpot concluded "Randal's Monday is blind hero worship that ignores decades of design theory and leaves an unpleasant aftertaste thanks to its thoroughly unlikable, homogeneous cast."

 In 2017, HobbyConsolas named Randal's Monday one of the greatest Spanish games ever released.